 In April 2017, we received CE mark clearance for our da Vinci X Surgical System in Europe.
-Following the CE mark, in May 2017, we received U.S. Food and Drug Administration ("FDA") clearance to market our da Vinci X Surgical System in the U.S. We received regulatory clearance for the da Vinci X Surgical System in South Korea in September 2017 (see the description of the da Vinci X Surgical System in the New Product Introductions section below).
-Regulatory clearances for da Vinci X Surgical System may be received in other markets over time.
+Following the CE mark, in May 2017, we received U.S. FDA clearance to market our da Vinci X Surgical System in the U.S. We received regulatory clearance for the da Vinci X Surgical System in South Korea and Japan in September 2017 and April 2018, respectively (see the description of the da Vinci X Surgical System in the New Product Introductions section below).
+Regulatory clearances for the da Vinci X Surgical System may be received in other markets over time.